akrosi8/html-an/README.md

 ### future roadmap
 1. [ ] add basic help menu
+2. [ ] add support for a user-specified input filename via a CLI option
-2. [ ] rewrite parser to be less terrible
+3. [ ] rewrite parser to be less terrible
-3. [ ] add makefile
+4. [ ] add makefile
     - [ ] create Gentoo ebuild
     - [ ] compile binary package for Debian
-4. [ ] add support for other languages via a CLI option
+5. [ ] add support for other languages via a CLI option